Arthamys/dotfiles/README.md

   Input manager for bspwm
 * Polybar
   Bar with easy configuration
+  The cpufreq module needs the cpupower package to run
 * Dunst
   Notification server with icon and transparency support [Service might crash when no display environment variable is accesible](https://github.com/dunst-project/dunst/issues/347)